kevinkoo001/CCR/README.md

 * CCR Gold Linker : `/usr/bin/ld` symbolically links to `./binutils-2.27/gold/ld-new` by default
 * Randomizer      : `./randomizer/prander.py` (`prander` is dubbed as a practical randomizer)

-Finally, make sure that CCR could properly load a `shuffleInfo.so`, located in both `/usr/lib` and `/usr/local/lib`.
-If not, `sudo ldconfig` would help.
+Finally, make sure that CCR can properly load `shuffleInfo.so`, located in both `/usr/lib` and `/usr/local/lib`.
+If not, `sudo ldconfig` may help.
 ```
 $ ldd $(readlink -e `which ccr`) | grep shuffleInfo
         shuffleInfo.so => /usr/lib/shuffleInfo.so (0x00007f42b4db9000)